DigitalCoreNZ/hashnode/cm4gx8wng000209l4flhc0jwf.md

 # Installing Spotify.

-Spotify is an audio streaming and media service provider.
+Spotify is an app and streaming service.

 * From the terminal, I install Spotify: